AnitaNamjoon/Flat-Dango-Challenge1/README.md

 ## Credits

-This project is part of the Flatiron School curriculum.
-The project requirements and guidelines were provided by Flatiron School.
+This application is part of the Flatiron School curriculum.
+The application requirements and guidelines were provided by Flatiron School.

 ## License